Category Archives: Wisconsin

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never been exactly checked, or an item that is being separated, will certainly require a survey to situate the new corners and also great deal lines in Wisconsin, which need to be completely noted so they will never ever come to be shed.
+Land that has actually never been precisely checked, or an item that is being divided, will need a study to locate the new edges and whole lot lines in Wisconsin, which should be permanently marked so they will never ever come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.